canonical/ubuntu-server-documentation/docs/how-to/how-to-set-up-a-secondary-kdc.md

 (how-to-set-up-a-secondary-kdc)=
-# Set up secondary KDC
+# How to set up secondary KDC

 Once you have one Key Distribution Center (KDC) on your network, it is good practice to have a secondary KDC in case the primary becomes unavailable.